Personnel

 the Deployments

 Every guard IPM deploys is an ex-military professional with verified service records, weapons handling qualifications, and maritime security certification.
-Military service is a non-negotiable entry requirement — not a preference.
+Military service is a hard entry requirement — full stop.

 5+